-Mahomes is clearly among the NFL’s best (if not the obvious No. 1), while both Justin Herbert and Derek Carr appear better than the average guy.
+Mahomes is clearly among the NFL’s best (if not the obvious No. 1), while both Justin Herbert and Derek Carr appear to be better than the average guy.

 Herbert is in just his second year, but it doesn’t really show.
 He set the new rookie record with 31 touchdowns through the air in 2020.

 The Chargers’ signal caller doesn’t appear to be hitting any type of sophomore slump, either.
 He’s completing nearly 70% of passes and has more than 950 passing yards through three weeks.